-Most of the men in camp were startled at how well behaved the horses were, yet seemed scared of the beasts, holding their spears upward at them while retreating backwards with each step the horses took.
+The men in camp were startled at how well behaved the horses were, confounded at why they were listening to the commands of the two members of the tribe who were too shy, weak or dumb to command anyone to do anything.
+Yet the 'real men' in the tribe seemed scared of the beasts, holding their spears upward at them while retreating backwards with each step the horses took.

 But they were all most shocked at seeing Dral, one of the shortest men in the village, now three feet higher than they stood, with his chin proudly upward, an arch in his back.
 Rihi, Lolila's smarter but still not too bad looking sister, worked her way through the terrified men, offering Dral a piece of raw meat.
-He accepted with a smile.
+He accepted it with a smile.
 Then offered her a stick of meat that had been cooked, with his own special spices, and, according to Promethius, something that would ease the pain in her prematurely aching legs and hands.
 Which it did.

 But there was one man who was more angered than fascinated, or scared.
 Thel was born with the kind of body that every man wanted.
-And a man who every woman sought for protection from being cold, lonely, eaten by wild animals or taken captive by other band 'people'.
+And a man who every woman sought for protection from being cold, lonely, eaten by wild animals or taken captive by other band.
 His muscles were both massive and effective.
-He stood at least two hands taller than any other man in the village most of the time, and when those men tried to put an arch into their back to challenge him face to face, at least one hand higher.
+He stood at least two hands taller than any other man in the village.
+And when those men tried to put an arch into their back to challenge him face to face, at least one hand higher.
 Aside from his ability to defeat any two legged adversary with his muscle, Thel had the kind of eyes that would warn any man who dared challenge, or look into them, to back down.
-Or pay the most severe consequences, as he was just as good at slicing and dicing a man, or upstart woman, with his tongue as with his hand, flint-knife or, as rumor had it, teeth.
-The latter had been used on someone who dared to make a joke during a hunt about Thel's nose being more able to breathe out shit than smell it, something which had cost the fellow band member his life in an accident, his body parts mixed in with the meat of the mammoth's the villagers ate voraciously, some knowing the source of the meat, some not.
+Those brave or stupid enough to stand up to Thel would suffer the most severe consequences, as he was just as good at slicing and dicing a man, or upstart woman, with his tongue as with his hand, flint-knife or, as rumor had it, teeth.

+The latter had been used on someone who dared to make a joke during a hunt about Thel's nose being more able to breathe out shit than smell it.
+That, truth be told, accurate observation, cost a fellow band member his life in a hunting accident.
+His body parts were mixed in with the meat of the mammoth the villagers ate voraciously.
+Some knew the source of that non-animal meat, some didn't.
 Two girls who had condescendingly rolled their eyebrows at Thel's clever witticisms as a boy wound up with black eyes in another accident.
 Still, it was 'cool to be cruel' and liked by the coolest hunter, fighter and fornicator in the village.
 Who, to be fair, never let the villagers starve, or be taken captive.
-But this time, for the first time in his charmed life, Thel felt both insulted, and threatened as Dral and Grim rode these beasts into the middle of the this most recent campground.
-Causing everyone in the band to focus their admiration, and fear, on someone other than him, most notably, his two favorite breeding partners.
+But this time, for the first time in his charmed life, Thel felt both insulted, and threatened as Dral and Grim rode their horses into the middle of the campground.
+Causing everyone in the band to focus their admiration, and fear, on someone other than Thel, most notably, Thel's two favorite breeding partners.